fabiocosta0305/StackEditFiles/Jiminy Cricket/Jiminy Cricket - Sea Support Line II.md

 _"I think you need another shot of my Wednesday Addams."_ smiled Artemis _"I'll see if the bartender can do one.
 You need to recover sugar to block alcohol and allow it to get away from your system."_

 _"Thanks...
 It was really weird.
 Ever thought that you needed to drink lots before got drunk.
-My parent was once on a big hangover and puked out, but he drank a lot of cans of beer."_ he talked
+My dad was once on a big hangover and puked out, but he drank a lot of cans of beer."_ he talked

 _"Sound like you were already weak to drink, and didn't know."_ said The Harlequin, nonchalantly, trying to finish the topic _"However, let us say something better: I saw the books_ Herós Sands Frontières _were publishing and many of them are really cool."_